Data Preprocessing in Data Mining

 - Concept Hierarchy Generation:

-Here attributes are converted from level to higher level in hierarchy.
+Here attributes are converted from lower level to higher level in hierarchy.
 For Example-The attribute “city” can be converted to “country”.

 3. Data Reduction: